 MATH 201 - Introduction to Statistics: In this course, student will be introduced to the basic concepts of statistics using an intuitive approach to understanding concepts and methodologies.
-These include basic statistics, summarizing univariate data, correlation and regression for bivariate data, concepts of probability, probability distributions, sampling distributions, estimation, and hypothesis testing.
+These include basic statistics, numerical measures, frequency distributions, measures of central tendency, measures of dispersion, concepts of probability, sampling principles of testing and univariate inferential testing.
+Students learn to solve correlation and regression for bivariate data, estimation, and hypothesis testing.
 Also, students will be encouraged to explore the practical application of statistical thinking, collecting and analyzing data.